Five things to watch Tuesday at the Winter Games

 Share via Email

-PYEONGCHANG, Korea, Republic Of — Canada will look to add to its medal haul at the Pyeongchang Winter Olympics on Tuesday with medals in curling, luge, speedskating and cross-country skiing up for grabs.
+PYEONGCHANG, Korea, Republic Of — Three of Canada's most renowned gold medallists are in action Tuesday at the Winter Olympics.
 Here are five things to watch:

-VETERAN VALILA — Canada's women's hockey team will be taking on a Hall of Famer when they meet Finland in round-robin play Tuesday.
-At 44, forward Riikka Valila is oldest player to ever take the ice in Olympic women's hockey.
-Inducted into the International Ice Hockey Hall of Fame in 2010, the mother of three says she plans to play in the 2019 world championships in her home country.

-SHORT-TRACK SWAN SONG — Marianne St-Gelais will try to reach the podium in the women's 500-metre short-track final.
-It would be especially satisfying for the skater from St-Felicien, Que., who failed to win any individual medals at the Sochi Games four years ago.
-St-Gelais and her fiance Charles Hamelin, a four-time Olympic medallist, have said this will be their final Olympics.
-They're ready to start a family and the next chapter of their lives.
+THE LAST DANCE — Canadian ice dancers Tessa Virtue and Scott Moir look to capture one more Olympic gold medal before they retire.
+Two of Canada's most popular athletes, Virtue and Moir were gold medallists on home ice at the 2010 Games in Vancouver but settled for silver in the ice dance four years later in Sochi.
+After taking some time off, the charismatic duo decided to come back for one more shot at Olympic glory.
+The couple has tweaked their long program over the past few weeks, and perhaps the most noticeable difference is softening a provocative lift that raised some eyebrows at last month’s Canadian championships.